arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

     }
 ```

-Notice how `fizzbuzz multipleOf15 = "fizzbuzz"` is almost the direct translation of the requirement `All the multiples of 15 return "fizzbuzz"`.
+Notice how `fizzbuzz multipleOf15 = "fizzbuzz"` is the direct translation of the requirement `All the multiples of 15 return "fizzbuzz"`.

 ## So, define Property-based Testing
 Here's the bold statement.<br/>